cncf/tag-security/assessments/guide/project-lead.md

 ## Time and effort

 The level of effort for the team providing the information is expected to be around 80 hours of work.
 Note, projects that have already performed a security analysis internally are expected to have much lower requirements.

+## Conflict of interest

+A project lead should not have any [conflict of interest](./security-reviewer#conflict-of-interest) with the project.